 The IT Engineer, in coordination with the Cybersecurity Council, which includes our Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and Compliance Director works collaboratively across the Company to implement a program designed to protect the Company's information systems from cybersecurity threats and to promptly respond to any cybersecurity incidents in accordance with the Company's incident response and recovery plans.
 To facilitate the success of the Company's cybersecurity risk management program, multidisciplinary teams throughout the Company are deployed to address cybersecurity threats and to respond to cybersecurity incidents.
-Through ongoing communications with these teams, the IT Engineer and the Cybersecurity Council monitor the prevention, detection, mitigation and remediation of cybersecurity threats and incidents to the Risk Management Committee when appropriate.
+Through ongoing communications with these teams, the IT Engineer and the Cybersecurity Council monitor the prevention, detection, mitigation and remediation of cybersecurity threats and incidents in real time and report such threats and incidents to the Risk Management Committee when appropriate.